playerjmr/ps2homebrewstore/docs/umcs/index2.md

 ```

+- `mc?:SYS-CONF/PS2BBL.INI`

+    - PS2BBL signed exploit and ProtoPwn land here

+    - Pros

+        - Only 1 config to edit, less confusing to users to "follow the path"

+        - Every exploit/modchip treated the same

+        - Simply "delete" down the list to land on hacked OSDSYS/wLE ISR exFAT

+    - Cons

+        - Apps such as GSM standalone that dont work with hacked ODSSYS or expect uLE, user will need to press triangle hotkey to get to wLE ISR exFAT @ `mc?:/BOOT/BOOT2.ELF`

+        - Mars Pro (DMS4 clone), and other incompatible modchips will need to edit `mc?:SYS-CONF/PS2BBL.INI` as it does not support hacked OSDSYS

 ### Option 2

 2 configs:

-- `mc?:SYS-CONF/PS2BBL.INI`

-    - PS2BBL signed exploit and ProtoPwn UMCS branch land here

-- `mc?:/BOOT/CONFIG.INI`

-    - ProtoPwn main branch lands here

-    - This config calls `mc?:/APP_WLE-ISR-EXFAT` first for OpenTuna/Modchip Dev1 (if modchip doesnt support OSDSYS updates)

-        - Pros:

-            - Apps that don't play well with hacked OSDSYS like GSM standalone

-            - Mars Pro (and potentially other bad modchips) get a working starting app

-            - Just like dropping users to other hacked OSDSYS (OSDMenu/FMCBD-XXXX) simply use MC browser to delete `mc?:/APP_WLE-ISR-EXFAT` which is already `mc?:/BOOT/BOOT2.ELF`

-        - Cons:

-            - OpenTuna/Modchip Dev1 treated differently.

-            - OpenTuna users will be confused why they do not get hacked OSDSYS

 ```mermaid
 ---